pollen-robotics/Reachy2Teleoperation/README.md

 ### Using a [release build](https://github.com/pollen-robotics/Reachy2Teleoperation/releases) [recommended]

-For Windows and Android platforms, the simplest way to use the application is to download a [release here](https://github.com/pollen-robotics/ReachyTeleoperation/releases) (*Assets* section).
+For Windows platform, the simplest way to use the application is to download a [release here](https://github.com/pollen-robotics/ReachyTeleoperation/releases) (*Assets* section).
 You can use the installer to install the application on your computer, as well as GStreamer, or download the zip file that contains the .exe to run.
 Your VR headset should be plugged in and ready to be used.

 ### From source